home26/WebsiteOfHong/content/project/eshopping/index.md

 slides: example
 ---
 ### Description
 It is a website where users can buy products and pay online.
 Alipay and WeChat pay interfaces can be called to pay the products.
-The system structure is as follow.
+The system architecture is as follow.
-{{< figure src="structure.png" title="System Structure" >}}
+{{< figure src="ArchitectureOfHongMarket.png" title="System Architecture" >}}
 Users can select products, place orders and pay online in e-shopping platform.
 The e-shopping platform can communicate with servers deployed in AWS.
 The servers can communicate with MySQL database deployed in AWS RDS.
 The entire project was deployed in AWS Cloud.
 It is a good exposure to AWS Cloud technology.
 Spring Boot, AWS, MySQL, MyBatis, Maven and RabbitMQ were used.
+The database architecture is as follow
+{{< figure src="DatabaseDesign.png" title="Database Architecture" >}}
 ### My Contribution
 This project is just for fun and personal interest.
 I was responsible for designing, developing and testing this system.